hoangduytran/blender-manual/manual/render/output/animation.rst

 =======================

 #.
 First prepare your animation.
 #.
-In the *Dimensions* panel, choose the render size, Pixel Aspect Ratio, and the Range of Frames to use,
+In the *Format* panel, choose the render size, Pixel Aspect Ratio, and the Range of Frames to use,
    as well as the frame rate, which should already be set.
 #.
 In the Output panel set up your animation to be rendered out as images,
    generally using a format that does not compromise any quality.